When to plant Comfrey in Buchanan County, IA

 Buchanan County, Iowa is in USDA Hardiness Zone 5a.
 The average last spring frost is May 2 and first fall frost is October 7.

-Buchanan County County sits in USDA Zone 5a.
+Buchanan County sits in USDA Zone 5a.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Buchanan County County's climate?
+Can Comfrey grow in Buchanan County's climate?

 Your Buchanan County Garden Planner — Free